JB14forever/JB-Data-Explorer/README.md

 ## 🎓 Academic Integrity

 Submitted as part of the DATA 5010 MSc Data Analytics Research Project at Technological University Dublin.
-All code was written by the student named above as part of this project.
+All code was written by the author named above as part of this project.
 Third-party libraries are used under their own respective licenses and listed in [Dependencies & Libraries](#-dependencies--libraries).